 The glorious truths of the gospel, as taught in the New Testament, have been the teachings of the Latter Day Saints from the beginning of their existence, a century ago.
-Their message is important to the people of today; it deals with vital issues now confronting the world, and offers a solution to the greatest spiritual, social, and economic problems of the age.
+For the authority of their message they point to a "thus saith the Lord" in the Scriptures.
+This message is so important to the people of today that no one can afford to be without it, for it deals with vital issues now confronting the world, and offers a solution to the greatest spiritual, social, and economic problems of the age.